Matthew 25:35-36

 “‘…for I was hungry and you gave me food, I was thirsty and you gave me drink, a stranger and you welcomed me, naked and you clothed me, ill and you cared for me, in prison and you visited me.'”

-Since 2009, SERVE has worked with over 913 high school students, leveraging 33,309 volunteer hours in our community.
-Students are able to engage in impactful service experiences while meeting high school requirements for service hours.
-Information about SERVE 2023 will be coming soon.
-Students will not only commit to a week of volunteer service, but also participate in a Reflection Day.
+Since 2009, SERVE has worked with over 950 high school students, leveraging more than 33,400 volunteer hours in our community to impact the lives of others.
+Students engage in meaningful work with other high school students over the summer to earn required service hours.
+Use the link below for information and to register for this year’s SERVE.
+Students will not only commit to a week of volunteer service, but also participate in a Reflection Day on July 25th.

 Catholic Charities Archdiocese of New Orleans (CCANO) has been an open door, a warm welcome, dry ground, a defending voice, and a hand up for generations of Louisiana residents.
 Our shared stories and strong roots help a diverse community stand tall together.
 Meeting the needs of the whole person is our continued commitment.
 Here’s what sets CCANO apart: